zmaril/OgreDocs/README.md

 `com.tinkerpop.gremlin.GremlinPipeline`, and there is nothing I can (well, should) do about it.
-The Tinkerpop stack is fantastic and really well done, but I wanted to warn you that the following is just the tip of the iceberg in terms of what you will need to know what is really going on when you use Ogre.
+The Tinkerpop stack is fantastic and really well done, but I wanted to warn you that the following is just the tip of the iceberg in terms of what you will need to know to understand what is really going on when you use Ogre.

-With that terribly encouraging thought, let's get started!
+Thankfully, it's a joy to work with the stack.
+So, let's get started!

 ### leiningen